cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 Both algorithms MUST be used in a nonce-respecting setting: for a given key `key`, a nonce MUST only be used once.
 Failure to do so would immediately reveal the bitwise difference between two messages.

-If verification fails, the decrypted message and wrong message authentication tag should not be given as output.
+If verification fails, the decrypted message and wrong message authentication tag SHOULD NOT be given as output.

 Every key must be randomly generated.